 Childhood Education editors will make the final decision on headlines, illustrations, and other supporting content, and on the placement of each article in the publication.

 While the views expressed in ACEI publications are not necessarily those of the Association membership at large, we do edit for adherence to ethical and style standards.

 - Language: Manuscripts should be in the English language.

 - Form and Length: Preferred length is 1,400-3,500 words, double-spaced.
 Before publication, authors will be asked to submit a Copyright Transfer Agreement.

-- Publication: Accepted manuscripts will be published according to timeliness of subject matter, space availability, and projected schedule.
-All manuscripts are edited to conform to the publication’s editorial standards and space requirements.
+- Publication: All manuscripts are edited to conform to the publication’s editorial standards and space requirements.
 Prior to publication, authors are furnished with galley proofs.